QuickFastly/NR-wiki/docs/Nova-Regna/World/Organizations/Religions & Cults/Children of the Flame.md

 When sent to deal with a specific target, they typically use one of three methods of punishment, being Banishment, Forgiveness, or Purification.

-> [!info]- Banishment, Forgiveness, and Purification
+> [!info]- Banishment, Forgiveness, and Purification (graphic violence description)
 > Banishment is performed by an Inquisitor.
 The recipient is tortured until their mind is broken, and then the Inquisitor violently grabs hold of their face and delivers a scathing reprimand, finalized by throwing the recipient into the nearest hard surface or by submerging their head in water.
 Those who survive this horrific procedure are usually left in a vegetative state for the remainder of their lives, and those few who manage to recover or resist are marked for death.
 >
 > Forgiveness is performed by one of the Sanctified, as a much more merciful version of the rite of Banishment.
 The recipient is restrained, their crimes explained, a sacred text read to them, and finalized with a swift decapitation.
 Notably, they will always give the recipient a proper burial and even inform and console the next of kin if they're alive and not themselves guilty.

-Purification
+>
+> Purification is performed by either an Inquisitor or one of the Sanctified, and is reserved for the truly heinous heretics.
+The recipient is restrained and stretched on a rack, sacred texts are fervently read, then the recipient is cut open with a Y-shaped incision and immolated from the inside out.

 ##### Inquisitors